 A Guide to Ukulele Chords, Second Edition is designed as a guide to ukulele chords.
 Covering the basic ukulele chords that ALL ukulele players SHOULD know.
 A Guide to Ukulele Chords covers movable chord forms, rock chords, how to transpose chords, learning the ukulele fingerboard and includes an introduction to 4-part, a.k.a jazz chords and more...

-No related songs for Chord a Day, January 12th - E7 at this time.
+Related Assets for Chord a Day, January 12th - E7.